DataDog/integrations-core/druid/README.md

 And many more.
 See details [here][1].

-I addition to metrics, the Datadog Agent also sends a service check for Druid health.
+I addition to metrics collected, the Agent also sends a Service Check related to Druid's health.

 ## Setup